Killing of Abdulrahman al-Awlaki: Death and aftermath

-Human rights groups questioned why al-Awlaki was killed by the U.S. in a country with which the United States was not at war.
-Jameel Jaffer, deputy legal director of the American Civil Liberties Union, stated "If the government is going to be firing Predator missiles at American citizens, surely the American public has a right to know who's being targeted, and why."
+Human rights groups questioned why Abdulrahman al-Awlaki was killed by the U.S. in a country with which the United States was not at war.
+Jameel Jaffer, deputy legal director of the American Civil Liberties Union, stated "if the government is going to be firing Predator missiles at American citizens, surely the American public has a right to know who's being targeted, and why."